nekotonix/crosspack-rs/src/struct.md

 # pk2 file
 just chunks, encoded in TGE or zstandard.. what is TGE?
-TGE impl in python:
+Targem encoding (just chacha from libsodium lol) 90% usage of TGE (if non-100%) is crypt lua scripts, that are Compiled lua, but game also can use non-compiled lua TGE impl in python:
 ```python
 from cryptography.hazmat.primitives.ciphers import Cipher, algorithms
 from cryptography.hazmat.backends import default_backend